aliasghar1379/ESP_HEARTBEAT/README.md

 ## API Documentation

 The device connects to a PHP-based API for data logging.
-API endpoints include:

-- `/log` - POST endpoint for sending heart rate data
-- (Add other API endpoints and their descriptions)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-[Add your chosen license]

 ## Acknowledgments

 - Thanks to all contributors
-- (Add any other acknowledgments)

 ## Contact

 - GitHub: [@aliasghar1379](https://github.com/aliasghar1379)
-- (Add additional contact information if desired)